jadupl2/sadmin/readme.md

 ## Brief description

-**The SADMIN tools is a series of Web and command line tools that allow you to :**
+**The SADMIN tools is a series of command line and web interface that allow you to :**

 * **Scripts Framework and Monitoring Tools**
   * The SADMIN server is the central place for monitoring scripts running on your systems.